 - A. Social responsibility is the recognition that business activities have an impact on society and the consideration of that impact in business decision making. - 1.
 Social responsibility can cost companies a considerable amount of money, but it is also good business. - B. Examples of Socially Responsible Organizations - 1.
 Through Young Eagles, underwritten by S. C. Johnson, Phillips Petroleum, Lockheed Martin, Jaguar, and other corporations, 22,000 volunteer pilots take a half million youngsters on free flights to teach flying basics. - 2.
-The General Mills Foundation, created in 1954, is one of the largest U.S. company-sponsored foundations and has awarded over \$535 million to communities since its creation.
-Millions of dollars have been donated to Feeding America. - 3.
+The General Mills Foundation, created in 1954, is one of the largest U.S. companysponsored foundations and has awarded over \$1 billion to communities since its creation.
+General Mills Box Tops for Education has raised more than \$400 million providing schools with funds to meet students' needs. - 3.
 Dell's outreach programs include projects that bring technology to underserved communities around the world.
-Globally, the Michael and Susan Dell Foundation
+Globally, the Michael and Susan Dell Foundation has contributed more than \$850 million to improve student performance and increase access to education.

-- has contributed more than \$700 million to improve student performance and increase access to education. - 4.
-Improving public schools around the world continues to be IBM's top social priority.
+- 4. Improving public schools around the world continues to be IBM's top social priority.
 Its efforts are focused on preparing the next generation of leaders and workers.
 IBM launched the World Community Grid in 2004.
-It combines excess processing power from thousands of computers in a virtual supercomputer that enables researchers to gather and analyze unprecedented quantities of data aimed at advancing research on genomics, diseases, and natural disasters.
-IBM's Corporate Service Corps. is a group of high performing employees that provide technology-related assistance to foreign governments and communities including economic development, health care, and entrepreneurship. - 5.
+It combines excess processing power from thousands of computers in a virtual supercomputer that enables researchers to gather and analyze unprecedented quantities of data aimed at advancing research on genomics, diseases, and natural disasters. - 5.
 General Electric Company (GE) has a long history of supporting the communities where its employees work and live through its unique combination of resources, equipment, and employee and retiree volunteers.
 The company devotes its efforts in philanthropy to making communities around the world stronger.
-For example, the GE Foundation awarded \$20 million to Milwaukee Public Schools as part of GE's Developing FuturesTM in Education program to help students compete in a global economy. - 6.
+For example, the GE Foundation matches GE employee and retiree gifts to disaster relief organizations.
+Recently, GE employees and retirees contributed 1.3 million hours through company-sponsored programs. - 6.
 With the help of dedicated Schwab volunteers, the Charles Schwab Foundation provides programs and funding to help adults and children learn the basics of financial literacy.
 Since 1993, the Schwab Foundation has distributed an average of \$4 million a year to 2,300 nonprofit organizations. - 7.
-Improving basic literacy skills in the United States is among the Verizon Foundation's major priorities because of its enormous impact on education, health, and economic development.
-Recently, Verizon employees and retirees donated more than 608,000 hours of service and, with the Verizon Foundation, contributed over \$25 million in combined matching gift funds, making Verizon Volunteers one of the largest corporate volunteer incentive programs in the United States. - 8.
 ExxonMobil's commitment to education spans all levels of achievement.
-The National Math and Science Initiative and the Mickelson ExxonMobil Teachers Academy are programs emphasizing long-term educational improvement.
-The company supports new generations pursuing studies and careers in math and science.
-Recently, ExxonMobil employees and retirees contributed a total of \$238 million to communities worldwide.
-In addition, the company celebrated 2011 International Women's Day by granting \$6 million to support economic opportunities for women around the world. - 9.
+Recently, ExxonMobil Corporation, its employees, retirees, and the ExxonMobil Foundation provided \$278.4 million in cash, goods, and services around the world.
+In addition, the company celebrated 2011 International Women's Day by granting \$6 million to support economic opportunities for women around the world. - 8.
 AT&T has built a tradition of supporting education, health and human services, the environment, public policy, and the arts in the communities it serves.
-Since 1984, AT&T has invested more than \$600 million in support of education.
-To respond to
+Since 1984, AT&T has invested more than \$900 million in support of education.
+In 2012, AT&T developed the "Texting and Driving: 'It Can Wait' " Simulator to illustrate the dangers of texting behind the wheel. - 9.

-- the high school drop-out crisis, AT&T launched Aspire, a \$100 million job shadowing program that has reached more than 23,000 students in over 200 cities. - 10.
 At Merck & Co., Inc., the Patient Assistance Program makes the company's medicines available to low-income Americans and their families at no cost.
 For over 50 years, Merck has provided its medicines completely free of charge to people in need through this program.
-Since 1957, the Merck Company Foundation has contributed more than \$560 million to develop programs that help improve the health and well-being of people around the world.